wheelsbot7/laughing-carnival/content/blog/wonderful-world/index.md

 ---
-title: "The Wonderful World of Dotfiles"
+title: " The Wonderful World of Dotfiles"
 date: 2025-03-19
 publishDate: 2025-03-19
 lastmod: 2025-03-19